 Machine Learning and Supply Chain

-Machine learning and supply chain planning go hand in hand.
-It is the core of most ai applications you hear about today.
+Machine learning and supply chain planning are intertwined.
+It forms the foundation of most modern-day applications of artificial intelligence.

 Generative AI in Supply